-Treatment will then begin to address these issues, aiming to help re-align the spine and pelvis, to reduce pain and normalise the way you move.
+Treatment will then begin to address these issues, aiming to help realign the spine and pelvis, to reduce pain and normalise the way you move.

 Treatment can include:

-- Muscle energy techniques
+Muscle energy techniques

-- Referral to podiatry if necessary for leg length assessment and biomechanical analysis
+Referral to podiatry if necessary for leg length assessment and biomechanical analysis

-- Home exercise program
+Home exercise programme

 If osteitis pubis and groin pain are treated by addressing all of the causes and not just the symptoms, there is a greater chance that the injury will not return, or if it does, it will not be as bad as it was initially.
 Most of the resistant cases are caused by problems with technique, biomechanics, visceral issues, surgeries, accidents and breathing issues, and by being thorough and addressing as many of the issues as possible, the sportsperson should be able to return to high level sport, often performing at a higher level, as many of these issues have been present for years, causing other minor injuries, until they result in this major injury, which then needs to be fully addressed and rehabilitated.

-Pregnancy and Osteitis Pubis
+Pregnancy And Osteitis Pubis

 Osteitis Pubis is very common in pregnant women and women post pregnancy.
 During pregnancy, a hormone called relaxin is released immediately, which helps to prepare the ligaments in the pelvis for birth.
-Relaxin not only affects the ligaments around the pelvis, but also affects all other ligaments in the body, for example, those around the hips, shoulders and in the feet.
-Relaxin starts to affect ligaments at 6 weeks, and relaxin levels peak at 12 weeks, but continue throughout pregnancy.
-The pubic symphysis and SI joints particularly affected by relaxin.
-The other additional effect for pregnant women, is that by the ligaments around the pelvis, hips and feet becoming more lax, there will be more joint play in all the joints, further affecting the stability of the pubic symphysis, and causing pain.
-Lax ligaments in the hips and feet will also cause changes in biomechanics, which can affect the pelvis.
+Relaxin starts to affect the ligaments of the pelvis from six weeks, and reaches it’s peak at twelve weeks.
+This high level continues throughout pregnancy and not only affects the ligaments around the pelvis, but also affects all the other ligaments in the body, causing there to be more joint play in all joints.
+The pubic symphysis and sacroiliac joints are particularly affected by relaxin.
+This laxity in the ligaments around the pelvis, hips and feet will alter the lower limb biomechanics, which further affects the stability of the pelvis, and this can result in pain.
+More specific advice for pelvic pain in pregnancy will be given on the pages on pregnancy on this website.

 Advice for sufferers of Osteitis Pubis